phutruonnttn/yushan-platform-docs/README.md

 **Description**: Refactored into microservices architecture for better scalability and maintainability. **All backend services are deployed on Digital Ocean using Terraform**.
 The frontend applications are cloned from Phase 1 monolithic frontend repositories into separate Phase 2 repositories, with only the backend API endpoints updated to connect to the new microservices API Gateway.

+**Additional Improvements** (preparation for Phase 3):
+- ✅ **Rich Domain Model refactoring** completed for user-service, content-service, and engagement-service
+  - Converted Anemic Domain Models to Rich Domain Models
+  - Added business logic methods to entities (changeStatus, publish, archive, updateContent, etc.)
+  - Updated services to use business methods instead of direct setters
+  - All tests passing (user-service: 309 unit + 32 integration, engagement-service: 664 unit + 2 integration, content-service: 571 unit + 53 integration)
+  - This improvement is part of Phase 3 roadmap but implemented in Phase 2 codebase

 **Deployment Strategy**:
 - **Backend**: All microservices deployed on **Digital Ocean** using Terraform (Infrastructure as Code)
 - **Frontend**: **Cloned from Phase 1** - Frontend applications are cloned from monolithic frontend repos into separate Phase 2 repos, with only backend API endpoint configuration changed